 If all your business does on social media is to post company updates, marketing content, and the lot, you are doing it wrong.
 There is so much more that can be done, and the one thing which most savvy businesses do that their unsavvy competitors do not even think about, is to analyze what their peers in the industry have been up to.
 In short, competitive analysis.

 Studying your competitor’s social media strategy can open a gold mine of insights for you as a marketer or business owner, right from being able to understand where their focus is, to knowing how the package, position, and promote their products and offerings.

-Despite the popular belief, achieving this through a robust social media business intelligence is not all that tough.
+Despite popular belief, achieving this through robust social media business intelligence is not all that tough.
 You just need to be willing to put in a little more effort (which you should if you really are serious about taking your social media game to the next level).

 Identification of upcoming game changing trends

 Do you wish there was a trend you were able to latch on to before your competitor did and blew it out of proportion?
-Or do you have a popular one which you missed out on while the rest of the world capitalized on it like it was the internet’s gold rush.
+Or do you have a popular one that you missed out on while the rest of the world capitalized on it like it was the internet’s gold rush?
 Whatever it is, one thing that social media business intelligence can help you ace is identifying upcoming trends that would do great.

-Today, almost all of social media is being the most creative to pick a topical subject, and creating engaging content around the same.
-Which is why everyone from the fortune 500, to young startups invest so much into it.
+Today, almost all of the social media is being the most creative to pick a topical subject, and creating engaging content around the same.
+This is why everyone from the fortune 500, to young startups, invest so much into it.
 But, and again, this is another misconception, you do not need deep pockets or investor funding to be able to afford a tool that can help you achieve the same.
 We will get to it later in this article, but for now, know that you can achieve what Durex or Wendy’s does with its social media.